YonLiud/SQLite-Discord-Bot/README.md

-# Discord Database Bot
+# SQLite Discord Bot

-Discord Database Bot is a discord bot, able to connect and manage any SQLite Database.
+SQLite Discord Bot is a discord bot, able to connect and manage any SQLite Database.
   - No Premium
   - Access to SQLite .db file
   - Full SQLite shell access